IAHR Online Short Course on Transient Flows: from Theory to Practice

 Oct.
 31 to Nov.
 16, 2021

-This course represents a historical event where the most senior professors and experts in transient flows are invited to deliver a 2h lecture on their field of expertise.
+This course is organized by the Working Group on Trainsient Flows.
+It represents a historical event where the most senior professors and experts in transient flows are invited to deliver a 2h lecture on their field of expertise.
 This gives the opportunity to transfer the knowledge and best advices from our most respected and accomplished professors to the next generations of academicians and engineers.

 This course provides a synthesis of several aspects of transient flows phenomena.
 It focuses on the fundamental physics and basic numerical and experimental approaches for the modelling of pressurized and free-surface hydraulic transients, as well as their practical engineering applications.